Getting Started

 Rate Limit Exceeded

-When you exceed the rate limit, the API returns a 429 Too Many Requests status code:
+When you exceed the rate limit, the API returns a 429 status with a RATE_LIMITED error code:

 {